Alifsamad007/commons-app-documentation/android/Volunteers-welcome!.md

 # Testers

-Use the beta version, or even the alpha version, and report bugs to the [issue tracker](https://github.com/commons-app/apps-android-commons/issues/).
+Use the [[beta version], or even the alpha version, and report bugs to the [issue tracker](https://github.com/commons-app/apps-android-commons/issues/).

 Choose the beta version if: